 I had my son when I turned 38 and quit working for a while to raise him.
 This is when my desire to paint deepened, and I stole time here and there to slip into the studio.
 What I discovered was a world of magic and metaphor in a painting process that has become a way of life.

-My son is older now, and I have been painting solidly for the past decade.
-I've been honored with grants and a residency, and having my work included in public and private collections.
+My son is older now, and I have been painting solidly for over a decade.
+I've been honored with grants and a residency, and with having my work included in public and private collections.
 Best of all, I have discovered my love of teaching, a vehicle for sharing the magic.
-And the beauty of it all is that I love what I get to do everyday - even more than I love thunderstorms.
+And the beauty of it all is that I love what I do everyday - even more than I love thunderstorms.

 When I paint, I am exploring color, texture, and patterns, and how they all relate.
 In my figurative work, everyday interactions explore human connections, while color conveys emotion.
 In my abstract work, the forms I use are often found in nature, or sometimes in unexpected places, like the scrollwork on an old cast iron wood stove.
-Each painting begins with layers of pure color and grows through a process of glazing, sanding, and patterning.
-Where colors overlap, a new hue is created, and this often shifts the direction of the painting.
+Each painting begins with layers of pure color and grows through an intuitive process of adding and subtracting.
 This spontaneity brings the work to life.
 My painting process, as well as each component in the painting, is a metaphor for the complex and beautiful relationships in our lives, and a sense of the spiritual in all things.